roadrunner-server/goridge/pkg/frame/frame.md

 Overlapping flags are just bit flags.
 They might be combined with bitwise OR and checked with bitwise AND.
 Non-overlapping flags can't be used with other flags.
 In means, that if you have non-overlapping flag in 1-st byte, you can't use other flags.

-3. `(2, 3, 4, 5)` bytes contain payload length and presented by unsigned long 32bit integer (up to 4Gb in payload).
+3. `(2, 3, 4, 5)` bytes contain payload length and represented by unsigned long 32bit integer (up to 4Gb in payload).
 4. `(6, 7, 8, 9)` bytes contain header `CRC32` checksum.
 CRC32 calculated only for `0-5` (including) bytes.
 5. `(10, 11)` bytes are padding and currently reserved for future use.
 For example as `sequence Id` for async operations.
 6. `(12..52)` bytes contain options.
 Options are optional.
 As an example of usage, in `goridge` in case of pipes or sockets